 Guianese Creole French

-[gcr] 50,000 (1977 SIL).
+[gcr] Widespread.
+50,000 (1977 SIL).
 Status: 6a (Vigorous).
-Alternate Names: French Guianese Creole French, Guyanais, Guyane, Guyane Creole, Patois, Patwa Dialects: None known.
+Alternate Names: French Guianese Creole French, Guyanais, Guyane, Guyane Creole, Patois, Patwa.
+Dialects: None known.
 All French creoles of the Caribbean are somewhat mutually inherently intelligible (Goodman 1964).
 Intelligibility of Saint Lucia Creole [acf] is 78%, of Karipuna Creole [kmv] (Brazil) is 77%.
-Classification: Creole, French based
+Classification: Creole, French based.

-[oym] Along upper Oyapock river, 2 settlements, one near Camopi, the other south along Oyapock headwaters.
+[oym] Cayenne district: upper Oyapock river in 2 settlements, one near Camopi, the other south along Oyapock headwaters.
 650 in French Guiana (2000 SIL), increasing.
 120 Camopí and Masikilí on middle Oyapock River, and 180 in 3 villages on upper Oyapock around Trois-Sauts (Grenand 1980).
 Ethnic population: 1,200.
 Status: 6a (Vigorous).
-Alternate Names: Oiampí, Oiumpian, Oyampí, Oyapí, Wajapi, Wayapi, Wayãpi Dialects: Oiyapoque, Wajapuku.
-Classification: Tupian, Tupí-Guaraní, Wayampí, Wayampí Comments: 2 schools since 1956 and 1971.
+Alternate Names: Oiampí, Oiumpian, Oyampí, Oyapí, Wajapi, Wayapi, Wayãpi.
+Dialects: Oiyapoque, Wajapuku.
+Classification: Tupian, Tupí-Guaraní, Wayampí, Wayampí.
+Comments: 2 schools since 1956 and 1971.